SPECIFICATIONS

 Functional Description

-IS200EBKPG1ADC is a Exciter Backplane Card developed by GE.
-It is a part of EX2100 excitation system.
+IS200EBKPG1ADC is an Exciter Backplane Card developed by GE.
+It is a part of the EX2100 excitation system.
 Exciter Back Plane (EBKP) provides the physical and electrical framework for integrating control boards and facilitating seamless communication within the system architecture.
 It serves as a central hub for connecting and coordinating the operation of various components and subsystems.

 Features